prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 - Presto already has an existing data structure called multiJoinNode which is used to flatten Plan nodes into list of source nodes.
 We are using a similar approach to create multiJoinNode.
 - In-depth details are available [here](https://github.com/Thanzeel-Hassan-IBM/rfcs/blob/main/RFC-0009-jdbc-join-push-down.md#2-flatten-all-tablescannode-filter-outputvariables-and-assignment-to-a-new-data-structure-called-multijoinnode)
 #### 3. Use MultiJoinNode to group Jdbc Tables based on connector name
 - 3.1.
-We take each item of SourceList and check if it’s a connector which supports join push down.
+We take each item of multiJoinNode's sourceList and check if it’s a connector which supports join push down.
 For this we have introduced a new capability in ConnectorCapabilities named "SUPPORTS_JOIN_PUSHDOWN”.
+Sample code :
 ```
 public enum ConnectorCapabilities
 {